How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 • Use a quality gauge and record each tire’s reading.

-• Compare readings to the door-jamb placard’s cold tire values.
+• Compare readings to the door jamb placard’s cold tire values.

 • Adjust pressure only when tires are cold to avoid overinflation.